private-compute-infra-toolkit/hats/client/README.md

     --user_key_id=1 \
     --enable_policy_signature
     ```

     You can change the port number passed to TVS.
 You also can change
-    ```---primary_private_key``` but you need to provide the public part to the
+    `---primary_private_key` but you need to provide the public part to the CVM.
-    CVM.
-You can do so by changing the value in client/system_image/tvs_public_keys.txt.
+    You can do so by changing the value in
-    You also need to change system_image_sha256 field in the appraisal policy as the system image hash will change.
+    `client/system_image/tvs_public_keys.txt`.
+You also need to change
+    `system_image_sha256` field in the appraisal policy as the system image hash
+    will change.

-    NOTE: if you test to test on an insecure VM pass `--accept_insecure_policies` as an additional flag to the TVS
+    NOTE: if you test to test on an insecure VM pass
+    `--accept_insecure_policies` as an additional flag to the TVS

 1. Launch the CVM:

     ```shell
     $ cd client/prebuilt/